 After a long day, it’s time to reward yourself with a fantastic meal!
 Hands down, the best food I’ve had in Hilo is at the Hilo Bay Cafe.
 With a stunning view of

 Hilo Bay Cafe is open Monday – Thursday from 11:00 – 9:00, Friday – Saturday from 11:00 – 9:30 (closed Sunday).

 Hilo Bay Cafe serves lunch from 11:00-2:30.
 On the menu, you will find small plates and appetizers, specialty sushi rolls, classic sushi rolls, nigiri, and sashimi, salads, fresh, locally caught fish, and sandwiches.

 The afternoon menu is available from 2:30 – 5:00.
 Although this menu is smaller, you can still get small plates, sushi (cut/hand roll), and burgers.

 And finally, from 5:00 on, dinner is served.
-You will find small plates and appetizers, specialty sushi rolls, classic sushi rolls, nigiri, and sashimi, salads.
-There are also larger main dishes including surf and turf, catch of the day, ribeye, and more.
+You will find small plates and appetizers, specialty sushi rolls, classic sushi rolls, nigiri, sashimi, and salads.
+There are also larger main dishes, including surf and turf, catch of the day, ribeye, and more.